Ford School of Public Policy Experts Advisory

 Contact: Daniel Rivkin, firstname.lastname@example.org, +1-917-817-6323

-ANN ARBOR — Experts at the Gerald R. Ford School of Public Policy at the University of Michigan are available to discuss the election process and results in Michigan and the nation.
+ANN ARBOR — Experts at the Gerald R. Ford School of Public Policy at the University of Michigan are available to discuss the 2020 vote, the presidential transition process, and the policy priorities of the Biden administration's first 100 days.

 Michael S. Barr, dean, Ford School of Public Policy.
 Barr has served in two presidential administrations, most recently as assistant secretary of the U.S. Treasury for financial institutions, where he was a key architect of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 He is an expert on financial regulation and financial inclusion, economic policy, and a broad range of issues regarding the federal government.
 He recently did a Q&A about the election’s most important issues, accompanied by a video.